George Floyd death: Million-dollar bail for murder-accused officer Derek Chauvin

-A judge has set a US$1 million bail for a Minneapolis officer charged with second-degree murder in George Floyd's death.
+A judge has kept bail at $1 million ($NZ1.5 million) for a former Minneapolis police officer charged with second-degree murder in George Floyd's death.

+Derek Chauvin, 44, said little during an 11-minute hearing today in which he appeared before Hennepin County Judge Jeannice M. Reding on closed-circuit television from the state's maximum security prison in Oak Park Heights.

+He wore a mask and handcuffs as he sat at a table, where he answered yes or no to routine housekeepng questions and confirmed the the spelling of his name and address.
+He did not enter a plea; a step that usually comes later in Minnesota courts.

 READ MORE: